robertgenetti/seattlehousingdashboard/README.md

 # seattlehousingdashboard
-Seattle Washington has long held a special place in my heart.
-And when market conditions turn for the worst it has a knock on effect for realestate, and more specifically home loans.
-This project looks at the housing market in Seattle in its distressed housing market to improve  market information and by extension market clearing forces.
+When market conditions turn for the worst it has a knock on effect for real estate, and more specifically home loans.
+This project looks at Seattle Washington distressed home loan market with the aim to provide up to date information, there by improving market clearing.

 ## Topic
 Build a simple analitics tool for real estate investors for the purpose of improving market based real-time information.
 This project uses the King County Records online resource to collect and format data from a set time period.
 The resulting dashboard will display map and list details of each property along with investor metrics and overall market view.